 Why Liquid Metal Frames Offer More Than Aluminium or Gilding

-How We Create a Liquid Metal Finish for Picture Frames
+How We Create a Liquid Metal Finish on our Picture Frames

-Copper, Brass, Bronze or Pewter: Choosing the Right Metal for Your Frame
+Copper, Brass, Bronze or WHITE BRONZE: Choosing the Right Metal for Your Frame

 We can also apply certain finishing techniques to change the appearance.
-For example, etching with acid produces whirling patterns of different colours, the exact colours depending on the base metal:
+For example, etching with acid produces whirling patterns of different colours, the exact colours depend on the base metal:

 - Copper metal frames produce more green, blue and white colouration

-- Bronze and brass frames exude darker shades, in contrast.
+- Bronze and brass frames exude darker contrasting shades.

-The advantage of this type of metal frame over welded sections is that the corners are “closed”, so no joints to show.
+The advantage of this type of metal frame over welded sections is that the corners are “closed”, so the mitre joints do not show.

 See Liquid Metal Frame Samples in Our Soho Workshop

-The photos below show various profile shapes and sizes with various metal coatings, bronze, brass, pewter and copper.
-We have left some with just a polished finish, others we have further lacquered.
-Some of the copper samples have been acid patterned and then lacquered with a gloss finish.
+The photos below show various profile shapes and sizes with various liquid metal coatings in bronze, brass, white bronze and copper.
+Some of the samples you can see have the natural metallic finish.
+Others we have lacquered with various levels of shine.
+The copper samples were mottled with acid and then lacquered with a mirror gloss finish.

-Square or rounded work the best on both rectangular or round or oval pictures frames.
-The process is time consuming and demands many hours of hand polishing, which means that the liquid metal finish should only be considered when budget is not of primary importance.
-We cost each job on frame size, profile size and shape, metal type and finish so would need to know these parameters before we are able to quote.
+Square or rounded profiles work the best on both rectangular or round or oval pictures frames.
+The liquid metal process is time-consuming and demands many hours of hand polishing.
+We cost each job on frame size, profile size, profile shape, metal type, and finish so would need to know these parameters before we are able to quote.

 Enjoy the samples below, all of which can be inspected in our Soho workshop.